Divorce in Texas: What You Need to Know

 Most judges prefer that the parties attend mediation in an attempt to settle their issues without the necessity of a trial.
 Mediation is a process in which a neutral third party, usually a very experienced family lawyer or former judge, facilitates negotiations between the parties to bring a resolution to the contested issues.
 Mediation is a very successful process, and most cases settle without the necessity of having a trial.

-The overall divorce process averages approximately a year in length, although it could be as short as 60 days or as long as three or more years!
+The overall process for divorce in Texas averages approximately a year in length, although it could be as short as 60 days or as long as three or more years!

 Mike McCurley is a name partner in the Dallas family-law firm McCurley, Orsinger, McCurley, Nelson & Downing.
 He has been a divorce lawyer for more than 25 years and is a past-president of the American Academy of Matrimonial Lawyers.
 He can be reached at (214) 273-2400.